Lychakiv Cemetery: Ukrainian National Army Memorial

 The Ukrainian National Army Memorial (Number 8 on the plan) is devoted to the Ukrainian National Army soldiers buried in the cemetery, including soldiers of the SS Division "Galicia".
 It was established due to the efforts of Ukrainian national-patriotic organizations and the Ukrainian emigrant veterans' movement.
 It was established with the special effort of Ferentsevich Yuri, a division veteran, Ukrainian emigrant veterans' movement social activist and Plast (National Scout Organization of Ukraine) veteran who took an active part in the creation of memorials to the SS Division Galicia on the mountain Zhbyr and near the village of Chervone.

 Field of Mars

-On the north side of the Cemetery is situated Field of Mars (No. 1 on the plan), a war memorial built in 1974.
-This war memorial originally the graves of 3,800 Soviet soldiers who died in the battles against the Nazi occupiers during World War II) (named Great Patriotic War in Soviet ideology) and against units of Ukrainian Insurgent Army (UPA) (acting up to the mid-1950s).
+On the north side of the Cemetery is situated the Field of Mars (No. 1 on the plan), a war memorial built in 1974.
+This war memorial originall contained the graves of 3,800 Soviet soldiers who died in the battles against the Nazi occupiers during World War II (named as the Great Patriotic War in Soviet ideology) and against units of Ukrainian Insurgent Army (UPA) (acting up to the mid-1950s).
 On the wall of the memorial was written a verse: